 Sure, we went nuts over Conan: The Barbarian, but it got less cool once all the dumbass jocks discovered Schwarzenegger action movies and lumped Conan in with that stuff.
 The Terminator didn’t help.
 First Conan, and now a robot from the future?
 Schwarzenegger was the GURPS of action heros.
 Some of us were left with Beastmaster, starring a guy who looked more at home playing a doctor in a daytime soap opera.
 No pet class barbarian looks like Marc Singer.
 Please.
 To be honest, we were mainly into it for Tanya Roberts.
 And the ferrets.
 The ferrets were cool.
 There was also Ralph Bakshi’s Lord of the Rings cartoons.
 But there was something weird about those.
 Something off.
 They came from some other state of consciousness we didn’t understand.
 A hangover from the 70s.

 But our greatest cinematic joy as fantasy nerds of a certain age endures to this day.
 It remains unknown to many.
 Unless you are among the initiated (i.e. you understood the GURPS reference), there’s nothing for you after the jump.
 Move along.
 Nothing to see here.
-An enthusiastic review The Division 2 will be along shortly.
+An enthusiastic review of The Division 2 or something will be along shortly.

 Have the other guys all left?
 It’s just us now?
 I can speak freely?
 I hereby bring to order the Hawk the Slayer Appreciation Society.
 And since you’re here, you know as well as I that Hawk the Slayer is as good as it ever was.
 The level of quality hasn’t changed with the times.
 Not one iota.
 It’s as if it were frozen in amber since the day it was released, whenever that was.
 No one knows when Hawk the Slayer was actually released.
 We only know the first time a friend brought over a VHS tape of it.
 We only know the day our lives changed forever because all our hopes and dreams and wishes and D&D campaigns were realized in all their cinematic glory.